-Young America’s Foundation’s Gratia Houghton Rinehart National High School Leadership Conference is an exciting three-day gathering of high school students eager to learn and be inspired by conservative ideas.
+Young America’s Foundation’s Gratia Houghton Rinehart National High School Leadership Conference is an exciting four-day gathering of high school students eager to learn and be inspired by conservative ideas.
 By attending this crash-course in conservatism, you will get to talk with some of the Conservative Movement’s brightest minds, be inspired by their stories and insights, meet like-minded peers from across the country, receive invaluable resources, and even take a tour of the national monuments dedicated to our nation’s Founding Fathers.

 THE DETAILS: Click here to download all the details.